pentaCoxian/private/README.md

 ```
 Now a2enmod should recognise mod_wsgi, so `sudo a2enmod wsgi`.
 Then restart apache2 by `sudo systemctl restart apache2`.

 Next, setup apache config file to run wsgi. apache config files has changed names but at the time of writing, it was `/etc/apache2/apache2.conf`.

-As we are in the config file we might as well do the following:
-Find the section marked below and delete the text Indexes(for security reasons?)
+As we are in the config file we might as well find the section marked below and delete the text Indexes(for security reasons?)
 ```
 <Directory /var/www/>
         Options Indexes FollowSymLinks